Niodus/devops-docs/docs/devops-practices/continuous-planning/agile-development/sprint-planning.md

 Other considerations:

 - Take into account off days (vacations, national holidays, unavailability).
 - When the backlog reaches a size that makes it difficult to manage by one team, you might want to split into different work streams.
-This might require thinking about [scrum of scrums](/Continuous-Planning/Agile-Development/Scrum-of-Scrums.md) and all related ceremonies.
+This might require thinking about [scrum of scrums](/continuous-planning/agile-development/scrum-of-scrums.md) and all related ceremonies.
-- For Azure DevOps, leverage the [Sprint Goal](https://marketplace.visualstudio.com/items?itemName=keesschollaart.sprint-goal&targetId=e254bbbe-45a2-4344-9bbd-c4ba47e66719&utm_source=vstsproduct&utm_medium=ExtHubManageList) extension to display the goal in the tab-label on every page within the sprint.